Wiredcraft/test-fullstack/README.md

 _These are used for some further challenges.
 You can safely skip them if you are not asked to do any, but feel free to try out._

+* Make it short and expressive, don't spend too much time just give it your best shot in a few hours, say, less than 3 hours if possible.
 * Make it responsive.
 * Provide a form validation strategy.
 * Provide an error handling strategy, such as the UI/UX, and different handling for different errors etc.